dpvreony/syntixi/README.md

 ## Introduction

-Dovetail is a Roslyn Source Generator that picks up the license key in a way that:
+Syntixi is a Roslyn Source Generator that picks up the license key in a way that:
 * allows the key to not be stored in source control
 * allows the embedding without the direct modification of the source code, again preventing the risk of the key accidentally ending up in source control.
   * Syncfusion has a couple of batch scripts that can be embedded into your csproj but these do alter the source code and do it a slightly blind fashion.